mhausenblas/addrable/README.md

 ## Addressing scheme

 So after you've seen how it works in practice, you might now be interested what happens behind the scenes?
-The basic idea behind Addrables is that we use the so-called [fragment identifier component](http://tools.ietf.org/html/rfc3986#section-3.5) of a URI, the string following the **#**: for <tt>http://example.org/data#key=value</tt> this would be <tt>key=value</tt>.
+The basic idea behind Addrables is that we use the so-called [fragment identifier component](http://tools.ietf.org/html/rfc3986#section-3.5) of a URI, the string following the **#**: for <tt>http://example.org:80/data#key=value</tt> this would be <tt>key=value</tt>.
 The fragment identifier is not transmitted to the server, though can be used by the client to perform some awesome things ([read more ...](http://www.w3.org/2001/tag/2011/01/HashInURI-20110115)).

-The fact that the fragment identifier is not sent to the server and because the [CSV media type](http://tools.ietf.org/html/rfc4180) does not specify the meaning of a fragment identifier, we can use it amongst other things to address into a CSV file.
+Due to the fact that the fragment identifier is not sent to the server and because the [CSV media type](http://tools.ietf.org/html/rfc4180) does not specify the meaning of a fragment identifier, we can use it amongst other things to address into a CSV file.
 In general, an Addrable URI has the following form:

     aURI = "http:" authority path [ "?" query ] "#" fragment

 That is, the Addrable URI is an HTTP URI with:

-* a certain <tt>authority</tt> component, typically containing a host and port, such as <tt>example.org:8080</tt>,
+* a certain <tt>authority</tt> component, typically containing a host and port, such as <tt>example.org:80</tt>,
 * a <tt>path</tt> component, such as <tt>/data</tt>,
 * an optional <tt>query</tt> part, for example <tt>?abc</tt>, and
 * the <tt>fragment</tt> identifier that encodes a selected slice

 A valid fragment identifier in an Addrable URI is hence defined in the following:

-    fragment = +( col "=" val "," )
+    fragment = +( col "=" val [ "," ] )

+That is, at least one pair of:

-With <tt>col</tt> being one of the values from the CSV file header row (aka as column), occurring at most once.
-Further, <tt>val</tt> is a value in the respective column of a non-header row in the CSV file.
+* a <tt>col</tt>, being one of the values from the CSV file header row (aka as column), occurring at most once, and
+* a <tt>val</tt>, which is a value in the respective selected column of a non-header row in the CSV file.

+separated by an equal sign (<tt>=</tt>) and all but the last pair completed by a comma (<tt>,</tt>).
 For example, for the [example table](https://github.com/mhausenblas/addrable/raw/master/data/table1.csv) from above:

 * <tt>#city=Berlin</tt> ...
 VALID
 * <tt>#city=Berlin,city=Galway</tt> ...
 INVALID as <tt>city</tt> can only occur once